 must notify Board Staff four (4) months prior to the anticipated increase

 in enrollment.
 The Executive Director shall have the authority to

-approve a requested increase in enrollment on behalf of the Board.
+approve an increase in enrollment on behalf of the Board.
+When determining

-When determining whether to approve a request for an increase in enrollment
+whether to approve a request for an increase in enrollment under this

 (1) the comparison of previous to projected nursing